LOH Staff

 About the Staff

-Joe Clifford, Executive Director (He/Him)
+Joe Clifford, Executive and Artistic Director (He/Him)

 For the previous 17 years, he had risen through the ranks at Dartmouth College’s Hopkins Center for the Arts in Hanover, NH.
 His work as Audience Engagement Director included oversight of the organization’s strategic communication as well as ongoing research about student engagement in the arts.
 Previously, Joe spent ten years leading the Hop’s Outreach and Arts Education programs.
 In that role, he planned 200 multi-disciplinary residency events each year.